Back to Blog

 Dollar-for-dollar

-A new development in the market is the increased interest by corporates in a dollar-for-dollar approach.
-In this instance, the corporate is positioned as an investor in a carbon project and benefits from a return of investment on the initial upfront investment.
-In addition, they can also benefit from the receipt of carbon credits which may be generated by the project and secure those offsets at lower prices relative to the market prices.
+A dollar-for-dollar approach where a company is positioned as an investor in a carbon project and benefits from a return of investment on the initial upfront investment and/or preferential access for receipt of carbon credits.
 Corporates can have preferred access as an offtaker of the carbon credits generated by the portfolio of projects.
-However, given they are an early stage provider of capital to get the project off the ground, they may be subject to investment-related risks.
+However, given they are an early-stage provider of capital to get the project off the ground, they may be subject to investment-related risks.
 Those risks can include but are not limited to, exposure to large carbon under-delivery risk if the project is not able to deliver the volume of carbon credits as planned.

-This approach is best illustrated by Shell, who have been actively investing large sums in a series of carbon projects in partnership with a network of high quality carbon project developers.
-Shell have recently announced a $1.6 billion joint venture with EKI Energy Services to invest in the creation of portfolios of nature based carbon credits, as well as a large investment in C-Quest for the creation of a portfolio of carbon credits from clean cooking stove projects.
+This approach is best illustrated by Shell, who have been actively investing large sums in a series of carbon projects in partnership with a network of high-quality carbon project developers.
+Shell announced a $1.6 billion joint venture with EKI Energy Services to invest in the creation of portfolios of nature-based carbon credits, as well as a large investment in C-Quest for the creation of a portfolio of carbon credits from clean cooking stove projects.
 Some of these credits may be used by Shell for its corporate offsetting needs in the future, but could also be re-sold to Shell’s corporate partners and clients for a profit.

 Get in touch